-Harder workouts, along with sufficient food and proper nutrition, lead to faster bodybuilding and better performance.
+Harder workouts, along with sufficient food and proper nutrition, lead to faster bodybuilding and better athletic performance.

-Users seem to like the duration and robustness of its effect; most do not experience mood disruptions or severe side effects.
+Users seem to like the duration and robustness of its effect, and most do not experience mood disruptions or severe side effects.

-DMAA increases metabolic rate, so many have used it as a weight-loss supplement, too.
+DMAA increases metabolic rate, so many have used this pre-workout as a weight loss supplement.

-As a central nervous system stimulant, DMAA works the body into an excited state.
-The heart rate increases; the blood pressure rises as vessels tighten to expedite the delivery of blood to muscles.
+You see, as a central nervous system stimulant, DMAA works the body into an excited state.
+The heart rate increases, and the blood pressure rises as vessels tighten to expedite the delivery of blood to muscles.

-In more extreme cases, this effect can produce cardiovascular problems, even heart attack–this is really what made it a banned pre-workout supplement ingredient.
+In more extreme cases, this effect can produce cardiovascular problems, like arrhythmias, systolic blood pressure increase, or even heart attack, which is what made it a banned pre-workout supplement ingredient in the first place.

 Yes, it is possible to get similar results with other supplements.
 Create your own pre-workout regiment with these powerful alternatives:

 Consider non-stimulant pre-workout ingredients–vitamins, minerals, electrolytes, and amino acids.

 Be aware of macronutrients–healthy fats, slow-release sugars, and high-quality protein–for healing, recovery, and long-term nutrition.